-How do I set the right fitness goals?
+Q: How do I set the right fitness goals?

-Your goals, your present fitness level, age, health, skills, interest and convenience are among the factors you should consider when determining how often, how long and how hard you exercise.
+A: Your goals, your present fitness level, age, health, skills, interest and convenience are among the factors you should consider when determining how often, how long and how hard you exercise.
 For example, an athlete training for high-level competition would follow a different program than a person whose goals are good health and weight loss.

 Your exercise program should include something from each of the four basic fitness components described previously.
 Each workout should begin with a warm-up and end with a cool-down.
 As a general rule, space your workouts throughout the week and avoid consecutive days of hard exercise.